12: Just Another Body

 “I gotta say, as far as horror movie setups go, this one is pretty unimpressive.”

 Wake up in a forest at night with no idea how you got there, and deep shadows surround you.
 Feel the breeze and smell a faint scent of blood the rain hasn’t yet washed away.
 Listen to the disembodied voices of your friends.
 (Was N her friend?)
 Hear the crunch of a branch just paces away.
-See the light in the corner of your eye, glimpse the face, swear there’s something – some things – constantly moving around you.
+See the light in the corner of your eye, glimpse the face, swear there’s something — some things — constantly moving around you, just out of sight.

-“Let me guess, it’s going to start laughing oh so creepily next?
+“Let me guess, the monster’s going to start laughing oh so creepily next?
 How about a distant, spine-chilling scream?
 Give me a break.”
 Uzi crossed her arms and started forward.

 Uzi wasn’t one to narrate aloud, but she had an audience — maybe.
 N had heard her, somehow.
 J was there, and who knew who else was listening.
 (The other one, V?)